Policies and Procedures

 Parents and Partners

-Sunflowers fully acknowledge the importance of working with parents to ensure the best care for children, the nursery will gather information from parents, maintain open lines of communication and share information at all times.
+Sunflowers fully acknowledge the importance of working with parents to ensure the best care for children, the nursery will gather information from parents, maintain open lines of communication and always share information.

 We welcome Parents and carers comments and feedback.
 Nursery staff are available to discuss any issues with parents and wish to respect families’ individuality and values.